KxSystems/arrowkdb/README.md

-## Building an Arrow Table

-An Arrow table is built from a defined schema and the table's data:

-- Currently Arrow supports over 35 datatypes including concrete, parameterized and nested datatypes
-- A field describes a column in the table and is composed of a datatype and a string field name
-- A schema is built up from a list of fields
-- The array data for each column in the table is then populated using a builder object specific to that field's datatype
-- Similarly datatype specific reader objects are used to interpret and inspect the array data for each column in the table

 ## Arrow Datatypes and kdb+ mappings

 Currently Arrow supports over 35 datatypes including concrete, parameterized and nested datatypes.

-Similar to pyarrow, `arrowkdb` exposes the Arrow datatype constructors to q.
+Similar to the C++ Arrow library and pyarrow, `arrowkdb` exposes the Arrow datatype constructors to q.
 When one of these constructors is called it will return an integer datatype identifier which can then be passed to other functions, e.g. when creating a field.

 ### Concrete Datatypes